stevejcl/dwarfium/README.md

 ![Alt](https://repobeats.axiom.co/api/embed/14963aa4fc5307591a6e387817c1dedf75d7e8f9.svg "Repobeats analytics image")

-This website connects to the Dwarf II telescope to Stellarium via the [Dwarf II API](https://hj433clxpv.feishu.cn/docx/MiRidJmKOobM2SxZRVGcPCVknQg) and Stellarium remote control plugin.
+This application connects to the Dwarf II telescope and supports Stellarium via the [Dwarf II API](https://hj433clxpv.feishu.cn/docx/MiRidJmKOobM2SxZRVGcPCVknQg) and Stellarium remote control plugin.
 Once Dwarf II and Stellarium are connected, you can select an object in Stellarium, and then tell Dwarf II to go to that object.

 you can find the the documentation here https://tinyurl.com/Dwarfium